Anshumank399/Hadoop-vs-Python/README.md

 Navigate to the code folder with the mapper.py and reducer.py

-<b>hs mapper.py reducer.py myinput output1 </b> *//hs used for hadoop streaming as Python used instead of default Java*
+<b>hs mapper.py reducer.py myinput output1 </b> *hs used for hadoop streaming as Python used instead of default Java*

 Output saved in the dir output1
 Command to view